-Years of State Service Longevity Pay Rate
+Longevity Pay Rate

-10 but less than 15 years 1.50%
+1.50%

-15 but less than 20 years 2.25%
+2.25%

-20 but less than 25 years 3.25%
+3.25%

-25 or more years 4.50%
+4.50%

 DEDUCTIONS

 The Finance Department will deduct from each employee's check the mandatory deductions for federal and state withholding taxes, social security, and retirement.
 Other mandatory deductions are tax levies, child support, alimony, bankruptcy, and NC Teacher Assistance Authority payments.
 All employees should check their paychecks to ensure that retirement is being taken out.
 It is the employee's responsibility.